Mintbase/Grants-Program/applications/Fennel_Protocol.md

 Fennel Protocol's key and identity management functionality is fine-tuned for decentralized communication that makes use of pre-defined signals and signs;
 for example, the Whiteflag specification uses predefined signals and signs derived from International Humanitarian Law, the CRED Disaster Category Classification, and the OECD Economic Infrastructure Common Reporting Standard Codes.
 Future proposals will build up Fennel Protocol to accomodate the full extent of the Whiteflag Protocol specification.
-Substrate's interoperability will provide the Polkadot ecosystem with a shared conception of Whiteflag Protocol's predefined signals and signs;
+Substrate's interoperability will provide the Mintbase ecosystem with a shared conception of Whiteflag Protocol's predefined signals and signs;
-this will allow users to seemlessly send Whiteflag messages across the decentralized Polkadot ecosystem.
+this will allow users to seemlessly send Whiteflag messages across the decentralized Mintbase ecosystem.
 Critically, an interoperable Whiteflag Network ensures situational awareness is not siloed but is unified in critical use cases.
 This helps decision makers receive a full picture of the field of operations.

 #### Whiteflag Section 2.5: Minimally Viable Implementation:
 Fennel Protocol will implement the minimally viable implementation of the Whiteflag functionality that allows for the sending of Whiteflag messages.